-So you are looking to sell your home which is something you never have done before.
+So you are looking to sell your home which is something you have never done before.
 You turn to the internet for some help but all you can find is information on first time buying when it comes to Real Estate.

-Here is an attempt on getting you as much information as possible on the first sale of your Real Estate life.
+Here is an attempt at getting you as much information as possible on the first sale of your Real Estate life.
 This is an integral part of your life and a huge decision where many people go in with no knowledge and hopefully this changes that!

-#1 Question; What Are The Realtor Selling Fees?
+#1 Question: What Are The Realtor Selling Fees?